Martin Luther King, Jr.: I Have A Dream

-- Enrichment: Explain the concept of racism and inequality to your students.
+- Explain the concept of racism and inequality to your students.
 Explain to your students that there are still groups of people who face discrimination and inequality.

-Review and Closing (20 minutes)
+Review and closing(20 minutes)

 - Ask your students to complete the second page of the I Have a Dream worksheet.